dirac-dynamics/solver/README.md

 - On Mac, Linux, Windows Powershell:

 ```
-docker run -p 8888:8888 -v ${PWD}/notebooks:/src/notebooks diracdynamics/prototyping
+docker run -it -v ${PWD}/src:/src diracdynamics/prototyping /bin/bash
 ```

 - On Windows no Powershell:

 ```
-docker run -p 8888:8888 -v %cd%/notebooks:/src/notebooks diracdynamics/prototyping
+docker run -it -v %cd%/src:/src diracdynamics/prototyping /bin/bash
 ```

-This will start a docker container running the Jupyter notebook.
-The address of the server will be shown in the cli.
+This will start a docker container with all necessary pip requirements installed (check to build the Docker container after changing the `requiments.txt`!).
+You can edit any file inside your favourite IDE in the `/src` folder of this repository and execute them _inside_ the running docker container with `python {YOUR_SCRIPT_NAME}.py`.

 ## Troubleshooting